When you eat a lot of fresh seafood like we do on the Gulf Coast, you’re bound to have a few favorites.

 Thankfully, many Alabama chefs have become bycatch evangelists over the last decade.
 Chief among them is Chef Chris Sherrill of Orange Beach, who cofounded the N.U.I.S.A.N.C.E.
 Group with Chandra Wright, Director of Environmental and Educational Initiatives for the Lodge at Gulf State Park.

 “I wanted to put my culinary talents toward something deemed ‘inedible’ and prove that it was,” said Sherrill.
 “If we help educate chefs and restaurateurs and diners that there are fish out there that are fantastic, and there’s confidence in serving them and confidence in eating them, then that takes the pressure off the more well-known species.”

 There are processors getting involved as well to ensure that these species are given a fair shake when it comes to restaurant sales.
-Chief among them is Evans Meats in Birmingham, who began selling bycatch to restaurateurs seven years ago before the program got more serious about three years ago.
+Chief among them is Evans Meats in Birmingham, who began selling bycatch to restaurateurs eight years ago before the program got more serious about four years ago.

 “We see bycatch becoming its own category of fish,” said Kirk Abernathy, purchaser with Evans Meats.
 “It’s a great and less expensive alternative to the more well-known species, and it allows fish that might not normally be used to be introduced to diners across the Southeast.”

 Speaking of diners, the future of bycatch sustainability is in your hands, seafood lovers.

 Of course, we don’t want to dissuade you from ordering your favorite fish when you’re at local restaurants, or from reeling in a few of your favorite species when you’re in Gulf waters.
 But if you commit to being a more adventurous eater when ordering Alabama Gulf Seafood, you’ll be supporting the waters that support our state.